 Choosing a therapist

-There are hundreds of different counselling and psychotherapy models.
+There are hundreds of different counselling and psychotherapy models – including CBT, person-centred counselling, humanistic therapy, integrative and holistic counselling, psychodynamic therapy, behaviour therapy, hypnotherapy and so on.
 This can be extremely confusing, particularly for vulnerable people seeking help.
 And it is no less confusing for GPs wishing to refer patients to an expert in dealing with emotional problems.

 Human givens practitioners do not waste time just endlessly listening to you or attempting to dredge up real or imagined miserable memories from the past, since research shows this tends to confuse and upset vulnerable people.